First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 Safe.

-Varn's voice, flat and hard.
+"Council Hall."
+Varn's voice, cold and clipped.

+Torven turned.
 The hunting captain stood ten paces away, facing him, crossbow in hand.
 Face unreadable.

 "Now."

 Behind him, the other hunters waited.
 Ferne scrutinized Torven.
 Renn still shook.
 Grey-beard stared at his boots.
+The crowd murmured, watching, hungry for answers no one had given yet.

 Torven held Varn's gaze.